mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 ### Improvements

 * We improved the accuracy of the Catalog's search results.
 * We added the option to the API to paginate through search results with an offset.
+This allows you to limit the number of results and specify how many to skip.
 * We made several improvements to the Catalog UI.

 ### August 18th, 2022